Help! My dog is Growling at me!

 Stop Immediately

-First things first, if your dog growls, stop what you’re doing immediately.
+If your dog growls at you, stop what you’re doing immediately.
 Don’t punish them for growling.
-Remember, growling is their way of communicating discomfort.
+Growling is their way of communicating discomfort.
 Punishing them might teach them not to growl, but it won’t address the underlying issue.
-Instead, you could end up with a dog that skips the growling and goes straight to biting – not exactly an improvement!
+Instead, you could end up with a dog that skips the growling and goes straight to biting — not exactly an improvement.

 Assess the Situation